Ph.D., Literature and Criticism, Indiana University at Pennsylvania

 Dr. Patsy J. Daniels earned her B.A. in Liberal Studies from the University of Nebraska at Omaha, her M.A. in English from the University of Nebraska Graduate College, and her Ph.D. in Literature and Criticism from Indiana University of Pennsylvania.
 Her dissertation, The Voice of the Oppressed in the Language of the Oppressor: A Discussion of Selected Post-Colonial Literature from Ireland, Africa, and America, uses several contemporary theories, notably postcolonialism, feminism, ecofeminism, multiculturalism, and Bakhtinian dialogics.

-In addition, Dr. Daniels has taught Native American literature at the undergraduate level and participated in a five-week study of American Indian Ethno-history at the University of Oklahoma in the summer of 2007.
-She also participated in a three-week study of Asian Studies at the University of Hawaii in the summer of 2005.
+Her post-doctoral studies include American Indian Ethno-history at the University of Oklahoma in the summer of 2007 and a three-week study of Asian Studies at the University of Hawaii in the summer of 2005.

-Besides publishing her dissertation as a volume in the Routledge series Literary Criticism and Cultural Theory, Dr. Daniels has published on such disparate authors as Joseph Conrad, William Butler Yeats, Emily Dickinson, and Jack Kerouac.
+Besides publishing her dissertation as a volume in the Routledge series Literary Criticism and Cultural Theory, Dr. Daniels has published two other books, with another to be published early in 2015.
+She has also published book chapters and journal articles on such disparate authors as Joseph Conrad, William Butler Yeats, Emily Dickinson, and Jack Kerouac.
 She regularly makes presentations at local, regional, national, and international conferences.

-Dr. Daniels serves as Editor for the Jackson State University Researcher: An Interdisciplinary Journal and evaluates articles for publication for College Literature, LIT: Literature Interpretation Theory, International Journal of the Humanities, and the Journal of Intercultural Disciplines.
+Dr. Daniels served as Editor for the Jackson State University Researcher: An Interdisciplinary Journal from 2008 until 2014 and evaluates articles for publication for College Literature, LIT: Literature Interpretation Theory, International Journal of the Humanities, and the Journal of Intercultural Disciplines.

-Dr. Daniels proposed, planned, and carried out, with colleague Elizabeth S. Overman from the History and Philosophy Department, Jackson State University=s first Faculty-Led Study Abroad.
+Dr. Daniels proposed, planned, and carried out, with colleague Elizabeth S. Overman from the History and Philosophy Department, Jackson State University’s first Faculty-Led Study Abroad.
 They taught World Literature and World History to JSU students in Beijing for three weeks in the summer of 2007.
-She is planning to take her Comparative Literature students to England in May 2012.
+She took her Comparative Literature students on a ten-day tour of England in May 2012.

 Before coming to Jackson State University, Dr. Daniels taught at Lane College for six years, at Tennessee State University for four years, and at Austin Peay State University for four years.